 The size of your pool is the first thing to consider when buying a pump, as each type can only handle a certain volume of water and has certain pumping speeds.
 The shape and build of your pool will also help you determine the right size of valves and the number of pipes you may need.

 Small to medium pools can easily be filtered by pumps with 1 ½ horsepower, while pools on the larger side will need a higher HP to be able to run efficiently.

 Check the specifications on the product’s page for how much HP the pump provides and how much electricity it will need.

 You need to pay close attention to the materials the filter is made out of since it will be exposed to the weather at all times (except the ones that may be stored), and we don’t want a filter that melts when the sun shines brighter.

 You should look for filters that are made out of thermoplastics, or plastics that are designed to withstand sun-damage and overheating.
 These should be labeled UV-resistant for easier spotting.

 Cheaper filters may be plastic, but they could use a cheaper grade to lower the cost.
 This could lead to leaks, ripped seams, and malfunctioning valves.

 What Are The Energy and Safety Features?

-When choosing your pool pump, make sure to check its energy consumption levels and how much power it needs.
+When choosing your above ground pool pump, make sure to check its energy consumption levels and how much power it needs.
 Does it have an automatic timer to turn it off or do you have to unplug it manually?

 You also need to make sure that all cables are well-insulated, that the filter is fitted according to its instructions.
 Some filters may need to be put on a platform in case of any flooding, while others can withstand being submerged by water.